-More of the similarly simple mathematical relations are noticed readily amongst detected periods in paleodata.
-For example, looking at the nine periods from Table 2 of Omerbashich (2021b), the 33.84146-My period is just the 8.48624-My period quadrupled, or 6.67870-My quintupled, while the 11.93548-My period is simply the 7.95129-My period tripled-halved, etc. As mentioned earlier, these subharmonic relations - doubling, halving, and tripling primarily - represent discrete time translation symmetry characteristic of subharmonic resonant response of rigid multi-body systems to external periodic forcing.
+More of the similarly simple mathematical relations are noticed readily among detected periods in paleodata.
+For example, looking at the nine periods from Table 2 of Omerbashich (2021), the 33.84146-My period is just the 8.48624-My period quadrupled, or 6.67870-My quintupled, while the 11.93548-My period is simply the 7.95129-My period tripled-halved, etc. As mentioned earlier, these subharmonic relations - doubling, halving, and tripling primarily - represent discrete time translation symmetry characteristic of subharmonic resonant response of rigid multi-body systems to external periodic forcing.
 For instance, the above-discussed ~3P periods often are reported in the literature, but such reports mostly used inapt techniques that cannot distinguish resonances from resonance drivers.

-The type of result obtained in this study calls for an addition to the Milankovitch theory (Berger, 2012) to differentiate amongst varying power of the Milankovitch - as demonstrated here - resonant cycles.
-This varying power from one to the other resonance wave explains the 100-ky cyclicity problem of that theory - the otherwise inexplicable termination events when astronomical cycles (and, in the sense of resonance theory, their reflections or harmonics) switch in the role of planetary change driver.
+The type of result obtained in the present study calls for an addition to the Milankovitch theory (see, e.g., Berger, 2012) to differentiate among varying power of the Milankovitch - as demonstrated here - resonant, cycles.
+This varying power from one to another resonance wave explains the 100-ky cyclicity problem of that theory - the otherwise inexplicable termination events when astronomical cycles (and, in the sense of resonance theory, their reflections or harmonics) switch in the role of planetary change driver.
 The latest such recorded event of glacial-interglacial switching, the Mid-Pleistocene Transition, had occurred ~1 My ago.
 At that time, the ~40-ky period gave in to the ~100-ky period (Bajo et al., 2020).
 This event resembles an energy-transfer event across frequencies - the relatively brief period of nonlinear resonance (Rial et al., 2013).
 The difficulties in assigning physical mechanisms to generate the necessary gain to power the 100 ky cycles led Liu (1992) to examine frequency resonance phenomena among the orbital parameters as an alternative source for the transition, and he concluded that it is the Earth obliquity which modulates a major 100 ky periodicity (Hinnov, 2000).
 As shown earlier, and supporting that result, the Mid-Pleistocene switch from the obliquity's p' period to a 100-ky period was not a transition from obliquity to eccentricity as the Earth's dominant climatic driver, but an obliquity-triggered resonant jump from one to another resonant frequency coincidentally near the duration of one eccentricity cycle.
-The orbitally triggered (and obliquity-triggered too) precessional resonance is the most reasonable physics-based, all-explanatory addition to the intellectually already pleasing Milankovitch theory.
+The orbitally triggered (and obliquitytriggered too) precessional resonance is the most reasonable physics-based, all-explanatory addition to the intellectually already pleasing Milankovitch theory.

 The addition to the Milankovitch theory is overdue, so to recognize that that theory is just a special case of the far more complex Earth-Moon-Sun (or rather obliquity-precession-Earth) resonant energy transfer.
-Similarly, the theory's spatiotemporal domain extends only for as long as a specialized energy band (currently determined by one of the tailing harmonics of the precessional resonance) of the resonant-dynamic energy band that at present envelopes and shapes our planet lasts before it dissipates.
-As it dissipates, it does it only so to make room for another precessional-resonant energy band belonging to another resonance harmonic (and so on, until P_R), and which will be describable by some other form of the Milankovitch theory - not entirely unlike the current one.
+Similarly, that theory's spatiotemporal domain extends only for as long as a specialized energy band (currently determined by one of the tailing harmonics of the precessional resonance) of the resonant-dynamic energy band that at present envelopes and shapes our planet lasts before it dissipates.
+As it dissipates, it does it only so to make room for another precessional-resonant energy band belonging to another resonance harmonic (and so on, until Pr), and which will be describable by some other form of the Milankovitch theory - not entirely unlike the current one.
+The energy supplied thus to the Earth is globally cumulative since the Earth acquired the Moon ~4450 billion years ago, and thus the only known mechanism for a growing Earth proposed by many, e.g., Schmidt and Embleton (1981) and Maxlow (2021).
+Omerbashich (2020a) proposed that one of Mars's moons be reassigned to the Earth to create interference before the Earth reaches the state of energy overload and implodes.